 - provide similar goods and services to many purchasers

 - "skilled pair of hands” – anyone with the same training/experience could do the work, and there is no scientific contribution to the program - we are just doing what the purchaser tells us to do

 The Uniform Guidance, Section 200.330 (c), instructs us to use judgment in making a determination.

 All SIO service agreements must be routed through Kuali Research.
 Submitting a service agreement within Kuali will trigger SIO C&G involvement.
 Please see guidance documents below.

 Departments should feel free to send out quotations for services with two limitations: first, if a quote is being sent in response to an RFP or in a competitive environment, C&G needs to be involved before the quote goes out; second, all quotes should include our standard quote disclaimer affirming that our standard terms and conditions are the only terms and conditions that apply to our work.
 Our standard service agreement should be sent as an attachment along with every quote, as well as any time you respond to an informal inquiry/expression of interest in service work.

-Please also take care to contact UCSD export control in advance where controlled items, materials, or information may be involved.
-A Restricted Party Screening on buyers must be conducted via Visual Compliance for all sales and service agreements (https://www.visualcompliance.com/).
-Please contact UCSD export control for access to this tool.
+A Restricted Party Screening must be conducted via Visual Compliance for all sales and service agreements (https://www.visualcompliance.com/).
+Please contact UCSD Export Control for access to this tool, and please also take care to contact them well in advance where controlled items, materials, or information may be involved.